replicate/cog/docs/private-package-registry.md

 ## `pip.conf`

-Create a `pip.conf` file with an `index-url` set to the registry's URL with embedded credentials.
+In a directory outside your Cog project, create a `pip.conf` file with an `index-url` set to the registry's URL with embedded credentials.

 ```conf
 [global]